dymmond/esmerald/docs/en/docs/extensions.md

 The extend by default expects `kwargs` to be provided but you can pass your own default parameters as well as there are many ways of creating and [hooking a pluggable]

-## Hooking pluggables
+## Hooking pluggables and extensions

 As mentioned before, there are different ways of hooking a pluggable into your Esmerald application.

 ### The automated and default way

-When using the default and automated way, Esmerald expects the pluggable to be passed into a dict `pluggables` upon instantiation of an Esmerald application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.
+When using the default and automated way, Esmerald expects the pluggable to be passed into a dict `extensions` upon instantiation of an Esmerald application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.